house9/discography-redwoodjs/README.md

     - with A and B as column names for the foreign keys
   - https://stackoverflow.com/a/71677210/317989
   - my preference: Avoid and use explicit many-to-many

+---

+## TODO:
+- `docs/prisma-1-intro.md`
+  - check out difference between `pgcrypto` and `uuid-ossp`, which should we prefer in these docs?
+  - research what the `handlePrismaLogging` is doing

+compiled prisma client
+`node_modules/.prisma/client/index.d.ts`